 Cognitive biases are too many and too vast to comprehend them all without a lifetime of dedication.
 So I have penned only the most relevant ones in the report.
 It contains details on 10 most common biases well-researched in the context of entrepreneurship.
 I have tried to include information from at least 2 of the most cited papers on each bias.
 Though the report is intended for entrepreneurs, I truly believe that it will benefit everyone thanks to the information on how these biases work in general for everyone.
 The short description at the beginning of each bias will give you a summary of the longer version underneath.

 Finally, cognitive biases are wired into our system.
 They manifest themselves without us being aware of them and hence, it is difficult for us to identify that the mistake we made or the bad decision we took was due to an unintentional bias towards a personal perception.
 Hence, awareness is the best way to tackle these biases.
 Knowing what they are and how they affect us will help us recognize and take action to keep them in check when they make themselves known.
 And my quest was to help people gain that awareness.
-I hope that my intention will be evident from the report and I truly believe that the readers will benefit from it.The report is currently only available to Ness Labs members, and will be made public in a month.
+I hope that my intention will be evident from the report and I truly believe that the readers will benefit from it.The report is only available to Ness Labs member.
 Become a member to support our research work at Ness Labs, then come back to this page to see the download link.
 If you’re already a member and can’t download the report, make sure you’re signed in or let us know in the community.